SK: Mosovce – Turciany Royal Village I

 On a small hill a few meters from Kollar’s birthplace we admired a beautiful sacral gem – gothic catholic church of the Holy Trinity with a tower, or rather just its torso on the left.
 Outside the church there are three bells under a roof.
 Right next to the church there is a chapel or rather a mausoleum the Revays built in 1911.
 Today this building is renovated and there is the Museum of the Mosovce’s Crafts.
 This very chapel was our entrance to the English park.
 It is a core part of Mosovce since the mid-18th century.

 Except local trees we found there also rare gingko bilboa.
 The park covers an area of 16,5 hectares,.
 It puts it among the largest parks in central Slovakia.
-A short walk through the park, we not only gained strength from nature, but i have watched a wonderful classicist garden pavilion, which served as a greenhouse, and was later converted into aqua, but at the time of our visit was already broken, slightly dilapidated and abandoned.
+A short walk through the park, we not only gained strength from nature, but i have watched a wonderful classicist garden pavilion, which served as a greenhouse, and was later converted into aqua, and today it serves as a spa center for the mansion's clients.
 Park brought us back to the castle, where we started our walk.

 Also we have to mention that to Mosovce bind other major names such as Stefan Krcmery, Frico Kafenda or Anna Lackova-Zora, but during our brief stop we trace their history in the village did not manage to visit.
 Yet in Mosovce still remain and next week we will talk about social life, the mysterious island of love, or a nature trail that takes you for a short time makes interesting village and its surroundings.

 SK: Turčianské Teplice – Spa City in Nature I